 Emergency care in life-threatening situations is free of charge in Bulgaria.
 Emergency rooms are required to treat every patient regardless of health insurance status, nationality or ability to pay.

-Public ambulance services are free if urgent care is required, but patients must pay if their condition isn't serious.
-Bulgaria's government has committed to increasing the effectiveness of the country's emergency services to combat slow response times.
+Public ambulance services are free if urgent care is required, but patients must pay if their condition isn’t serious.
+Bulgaria has been actively improving its emergency services, including the introduction of medical helicopters.

 Emergency numbers